microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 (or for shorthand, `wt -s N new-tab ; split-pane`).

-> ❗ TODO: In the remainder of this spec, I'll continue to use the parameters
+> ❗ TODO for discussion: In the remainder of this spec, I'll continue to use the
-> `--session,-s session-id` as the parameter to identify the window that a
+> parameters `--session,-s session-id` as the parameter to identify the window
-> command should be run in.
-These arguments could just as easily be `--window,-w
+> that a command should be run in.
+These arguments could just as easily be
-> window-id`, and mean the same thing.
-I leave it as an exercise for the
+> `--window,-w window-id`, and mean the same thing.
+I leave it as an exercise
-> reviewers to pick one naming that they like best.
+> for the reviewers to pick one naming that they like best.

+More formally, we'll add the following parameter to the top-level `wt` command:

+#### `--session,-s session-id`
+Run these commands in the given Windows Terminal session.
+This enables opening new tabs, splits, etc. in already running Windows Terminal windows.
+* If `session-id` is `0`, run the given commands in _the  current window_
+* If `session-id` is not the ID of any exsiting window, then run the commands in a _new_ Terminal window.
+* If `session-id` is ommitted, then obey the value of `glomToLastWindow` when determining which window to run the command in.

 _Whenever_ `wt.exe` is started, it must _always_ pass the provided commandline first to the monarch process for handling.
-This is important for glomming scenarios (as noted above)
+This is important for glomming scenarios (as noted above).
+The monarch will parse the commandline, determine which window the commandline is destined for, then call `ExecuteCommandline` on that peasant, who will then run the command.

-If the `--session` parameter is omitted, or is passed the special value `0`, the monarch will then call back to whatever the last active Terminal window

-#### `--session` in subcommands
+#### Running commands in the current window:`--session-id 0`

-Will we allow `wt -s 2 new-tab ; -s 3 split-pane`?

-\<old text TODO>

-This would create a new peasant, who could then ask the monarch if there is a peasant with ID `N`.
-If there is, then the peasant can connect to that other peasant, dispatch the current commandline to that other peasant, and exit, before ever creating a window.
-If this commandline instead creates a new monarch process, then there was _no_ other monarch, and so there must logically not be any other existing WT windows, and the `--session N` argument could be safely ignored, and the command run in the current window.

-We should reserve the session id `0` to always refer to "The current window", if there is one.
-So `wt -s 0 new-tab` will run `new-tab` in the current window (if we're being run from WT).

 If `wt -s 0 <commands>` is run _outside_ a WT instance, it could attempt to glom onto _the most recent WT window_ instead.
 This seems more logical than something